octohedron/ansible-vagrant-mongodb-cluster/README.md

 That will be used by the `Vagrantfile` to bind the virtual machines.

-Note: If your local network is not in the `192.168...` range, you might need to edit the `Vagrantfile` and the ansible inventory.
+**Note**: If your local network is not in the `192.168.18...` range, you might need to edit the `Vagrantfile` and the ansible inventory to match your network's.

 ---